qaziabdullah/EFI-Dell-Precision-T5500/README.md

 It’s just required for sleep atm.
 Everything else isn’t affected because of this.
 Wait for a newer version, possibly 1.10.0 as current version won’t let you boot.

+## Bluetooth

+The default SMBIOS is MacPro5,1.
+BluetoolFixup kexts and brcmpatchram things won't work.
+Change to iMac14,2.
+Tested and working.
+Will upload new EFI.

 ## How to Install macOS Monterey